Comparing SEO vs SEM as a marketing strategy is one of the first steps to developing the web presence of a business or brand.

 SEM

-SEM helps to improve brand recognition because your site is listed at the top of your selected keyword web searches.
+Great for brand recognition SEM helps to improve brand recognition because your site is listed at the top of your selected keyword web searches.
 You will also get more relevant traffic to your website, as visitors showed interest in the keyword related to your product or service.
-This makes it more likely that the click will generate conversions.
+This makes it more likely that the click will generate conversions. | Needs a consistent Ad Budget Traffic generated by PPC is dependent on payment.
+This means that the moment your Ad budget gets depleted, the traffic normally generated would drop to zero.
+However, it is possible to set a strict budget so you never end up spending more than planned. |

-As mentioned previously, since the traffic to your page while using PPC is dependent on payment, it’s very important to know what you’re doing to avoid wasting your ad budget.
-Experimenting with it without being well versed in keywords, web marketing, and Adsense is riskier than hiring a professional marketing agency to guide you in the right direction.
+Clearer ROI Using paid ads can help you monitor your return on investment more easily.
+The moment you start a PPC campaign it’s easier to track its effect on sales.
+Immediate traffic: The moment the campaign starts, the search engine will start showing your ad.
+This means immediate traffic to your website. | Needs professional knowledge As mentioned previously, since the traffic to your page while using PPC is dependent on payment, it’s very important to know what you’re doing to avoid wasting your ad budget.
+Experimenting with it without being well versed in keywords, web marketing, and Adsense is riskier than hiring a professional marketing agency to guide you in the right direction. |

 SEO

-It might take a lot of time (perhaps months or years) to see an ROI on your SEO budget.
+Results are long-lasting After a PPC campaign is finished, impressions will immediately drop to 0.
+But this is not the case with correctly developed SEO.
+Impressions will keep coming even if the page is not updated in weeks.
+This means that once the work is done, you can stop investing as much. | Takes time It might take a lot of time (perhaps months or years) to see an ROI on your SEO budget.
 Ranking for keywords on search engines will surely take patience and effort.
-As a rule of thumb, the lower the search volume for a keyword, the faster it will be to rank for it since there’s less competition.
+As a rule of thumb, the lower the search volume for a keyword, the faster it will be to rank for it since there’s less competition. |

-For search engines to determine your content deserves to be in their top rankings, you need quality content that provides value.
-Creating this content takes time, expertise, and budget for labor.
+Can work with less Budget Both SEM and SEO will require knowledge of keywords and marketing to work.
+Once you rank through SEO the impressions will keep being consistent without having to pay for PPC. | Requires Quality content For search engines to determine your content deserves to be in their top rankings, you need quality content that provides value.
+Creating this content takes time, expertise, and budget for labor. |

 Conclusion